 Carpenter ants belong to the same the insect group as hornets, wasps, and bees.
 All of these insects share the same type of wings: two pairs of membranous wings with the front ones being larger than the hind ones.
 So, a winged ant will have front and hind wings of different lengths.
 In contrast, termites have front and hind wings are of equal length.

 For more information about identifying the bugs in your home, contact Cowleys Pest Services.
-We service Piscataway, Trenton, Toms River, Brick, Old Bridge, Princeton Junction, Middletown, Fair Haven, Asbury Park, Jackson, New Brunswick, Perth Amboy, East Brunswick, Howell and nearby New Jersey.
+We service Piscataway, Bridgewater, Toms River, Brick, Old Bridge, Princeton Junction, Middletown, Millstone Township, Colts Neck, Little Silver, Sayreville, Howell and nearby New Jersey.